How Does Google Analytics Impact Your Website Ranking

 New and Returning Users

 These metrics will guide you on how often visitors are returning to your website.
 It has a relationship with website quality.
-Google reasons that if your website meets the expectations of visitors and offer quality content, people will return to visit the site.
+Google reasons that if your website meets the expectations of visitors and offers quality content, people will return to visit the site.

 The distinction between new and returning visitors is very helpful, as these two user groups often differ greatly in their website behavior, which can then be viewed separately.
-A returning visitor is showing greater interest in your content and have an interest in the website offering or brand and can be better guided to the desired target actions.
+A returning visitor is showing greater interest in your content and has an interest in the website offering or brand and can be better guided to the desired target actions.

 Understanding and analyzing the behavior of new and returning visitors can give you an insight into how well your contents are performing.
 It guides you in areas of content improvement.
 When you have a huge traffic coming in and there is no corresponding or at least, an appreciable number of returning visitors, it demands that you look further at your content quality and call to action.